43UniProjects/SaleSync/README.md

 ### 💻 Usage

-The application will launch the JavaFx GUI upon execution.
+The application will launch the JavaFX GUI upon execution.
 You will first be prompted to log in.
 A default Admin user is created on the first run for initial access.

 **Features Access**